-Discover the truth about shocking the muscle, confusing; keeping your muscles guessing to make them grow and how to use progressive resistance method to see consistent.
+Discover the truth about shocking the muscle, confusing; keeping your muscles guessing to make them grow, and how to use progressive resistance method to see consistent.

 Why shocking the muscle during training?

 If you are engaged in the gym, you probably already heard that the muscles from time to time need to surprise the unusual for them load.
-Shocking of muscles is a method of training with weights, which consists in regularly changing the training program to avoid stagnation.
+Shocking of muscles is a method of training with weights, which consists of regularly changing the training program to avoid stagnation.
 Stagnation or plateau is the period when your muscles are used to doing the same job and stop reacting to training.

-Although shocking muscles has become a craze among professional fitness trainers and bodybuilders, this concept is by no means new.
+Although shocking muscles have become a craze among professional fitness trainers and bodybuilders, this concept is by no means new.
 This is a long-known principle that can be applied to any activity aimed at promoting health and achieving a good physical shape with reverse hyperextension.

 The human body is very cleverly arranged and is able to adapt to the load imposed on it.
-When the body adapts to a stimulus, you stop noticing the results, whether it’s increasing muscle size, losing weight, increasing strength or speed.
+When the body adapts to a stimulus, you stop noticing the results, whether it’s increasing muscle size, losing weight, increasing strength, or speed.

 It is especially important to avoid stagnation if you are trying to achieve an increase in muscle mass.
 That’s why shocking the muscles is a particularly popular method in people engaged in lifting weights.